LucyMcGowan/pald/README.md

 ## Input

-The input for the Partitioned Local Depths (PaLD) approach is a distance matrix (or `dist` object) associated with a finite collection of data points.
+The input for the Partitioned Local Depth (PaLD) approach is a distance matrix (or `dist` object) associated with a finite collection of data points.
 Throughout, no distributional assumptions, iterative procedures nor optimization criteria are employed.